gfrieri/Frontend_Final/README.md

 # Desarrollo de Aplicaciones Web Frontend: Proyecto Final

+DISCLAIMER:
+The images used are from Amazon with educational purposes.

 ## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.